“What to Do if Your IP Has Been Banned?”

 1. By restarting your router, you can change your IP address

-Another way to change your IP address is using a proxy server.
+Another way to change your IP address is by using a proxy server.
 Enabling a proxy server with your device can mask your original IP address with its own IP address and make it difficult for the target server to identify your physical location.

 IP ban is more common than you think.
 Hundreds of thousands of IPs are getting banned every day.
-Even though there is no perfect solution to tackle the IP ban, the proxy is a great step in order to find the perfect solution.
+Even though there is no perfect solution to tackle the IP ban, the proxy is a great step in order to finding the perfect solution.
 It allows you to hide your IP address and reroute your Internet traffic through its server.
 So, the answer to the question “What to do if your IP has been banned?” is to use a proxy server.